 I have A-levels in Biology, Chemistry, Maths and General Studies (do they still do that?).
 My degree was in biochemistry and my PhD/D.Phil was on the structural biology of proteins in the immune system.

 After my PhD I spent six and a half years working as a post-doctoral researcher at Newcastle University.
 Since September I have been setting up my own lab in Edinburgh, which is really exciting, but quite scary.

-Being the first person to see what a protein looks like in 3D is amazing.
+Favourite thing to do in my job: Being the first person to see what a protein looks like in 3D is amazing.
 Then, trying to figure out how it functions based on how it looks and interacts with other proteins and drugs.

 I am really interested in how proteins and enzymes in cells work and my research is focused on looking at how bacteria survive and are able to adapt themselves to different environments and food sources.
 By understanding how bacteria that cause disease survive in humans and animals, we can figure out how to make better antibiotics.

 Bacteria are also a source of new antibiotics against other bacteria as they are always in competition with each other in their environments, so one part of my research is looking how we can get harmless bacteria to make new antibiotics and drugs for us by using the machinery they have inside their cells.

 I work in a field called structural biology, where we look at the detailed shape of proteins using techniques like X-ray crystallography and electron microscopy.
 These allow us to make models of how proteins look and how they interact with each other and drugs to see how they work.
 Once we know their structure, other scientists can design better drugs and antibiotics.

 My Typical Day